Anustup900/DeBerta-NLP-/README.md

      !install nltk (NLP Library)

   This Installations should be done before to run this DeBERTa script for Amazon review data set for Cross-Domain Sentiment calssification.
+  ### About the Data :
+  The Data is being collected from Amazon Review data site : [Data](http://jmcauley.ucsd.edu/data/amazon/)